 The Clearinghouse is presented in partnership with the International Network of Writing-Across-the-Curriculum Programs.
 When you create an account on the Clearinghouse, you become a member of the Network.
 The Network exists to support the exchange of information and ideas concerning WAC, to support existing WAC programs, and to support institutions considering the development of WAC programs.
 Members of the Network can display information about the WAC programs at their institutions and can vote on issues brought to the membership by the Network's director and Board of Consultants.

 The relationship with INWAC ended in 2018, when the Association for Writing Across the Curriculum (AWAC) was established and INWAC's work at the annual Conference on College Composition and Communication was assumed by the WAC Standing Group.
-AWAC and the Clearinghouse began a strong partnership that has resulted in several important projects, included the WAC Repository (in development) and the WAC Awards
+AWAC and the Clearinghouse began a strong partnership that has resulted in several important projects, included the WAC Repository and the WAC Awards.

 In the years following the re-launch of the Clearinghouse, it entered into partnerships with other organizations and groups within the field of writing studies.
 In 2005, the Clearinghouse launched three new books series and entered into partnerships with Parlor Press to distribute its digital books in print format.
 Later, the Clearinghouse became a co-publisher of the Writing Spaces books series, a project initially edited by Charlie Lowe and Pavel Zemliansky and now edited by Trace Daniels-Lerberg, Bryna Siegel Finer, Mary Stewart, and Matthew Vetter.
-It also partnered with the National Council of Teachers of English (NCTE) to provide access to key articles on writing across the curriculum published in NCTE journals, provide access to NCTE books on writing studies, and (potentially) to jointly publish a series of new books on WAC.
+It also partnered with the National Council of Teachers of English (NCTE) to provide access to key articles on writing across the curriculum published in NCTE journals, provide access to NCTE books on writing studies, and jointly publish open-access books in the CCCC Studies in Writing and Rhetoric series.

 In early 2011, a redesigned site was launched.
 New books, many contributed by NCTE and some included in a new series of occasional publications called Practice and Pedagogy, increased the total number of books available on the site to more than 40 (of which more than a dozen were original publications).
 In addition, the Journal of Basic Writing joined the Clearinghouse, offering its archives for access by visitors to the site.
 Susan H. McLeod became editor of the Perspectives on Writing series, taking over from Mike Palmquist, and quickly transformed it into a leading series within writing studies.